-If you would like to host a competition, fill out the Online Tournament Sanction Form found on our website.
+If you would like to know what competitions are being held, or want to host a competition, you can find resources on our website.

 TRAVEL

 As a coach with SOA, there are opportunities to travel with your team to tournaments and games.
 As well, you may be offered the chance to travel alone as a coach to events such as development seminars or conferences.
 During this time of travel, there are certain policies and procedures that apply to all coaches and volunteers within the organization.
 Travelling as a coach with your team is a commitment that needs to be taken seriously.
 When you are away at games or at a tournament, your responsibilities towards the team last the entire duration of the event.
 Coaches are responsible for the 24 hour supervision of their athletes, including sleeping and eating time.
 At no point during the time away may athletes be left unsupervised.
 Coaches may not leave the venue for any reason.